NdumisoTyam/wireframing/README.md

 The wireframe linked [here](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&t=sTAeZGS3VrBemZUd-0) is a **high-fidelity wireframe**.

 It displays a refined layout with detailed content placement, typography, and a closer representation of the final design, though it might still lack full color and interactive elements typical of the final product.
 This level of fidelity is useful for visualizing the user interface clearly and is often used for stakeholder reviews and development handoffs.
+## Benefits of Wireframing in Software Development

+Wireframing offers several important benefits that help guide the software development process and improve team collaboration:

+- **Guides the Design Process**
+  Wireframes provide a clear blueprint of the application’s structure and layout before any detailed design or coding begins.
+This helps teams focus on core functionality and user experience without being distracted by visual styling.
+For example, by using wireframes, developers and designers can ensure the Checkout feature in a booking system covers essential steps such as selecting bookings, calculating totals, and processing payments, all before implementation starts.

+- **Facilitates Communication**
+  Wireframes serve as a universal language between designers, developers, product owners, and stakeholders.
+They help everyone visualize how the final product will work and appear.
+This reduces misunderstandings and aligns expectations.
+For instance, a wireframe can clearly show where content will be placed or how the navigation works, making feedback more concrete and actionable.

+- **Early Usability Testing**
+  Since wireframes focus on layout and flow, they allow teams to identify usability issues early on.
+Problems with user interface structure or navigation can be spotted and addressed before expensive development begins.

+- **Encourages Experimentation and Iteration**
+  Wireframes, especially low-fidelity ones, are easy to modify.
+This flexibility encourages teams to try different layouts or workflows quickly without heavy time investment, helping to find the best solutions faster.

+By integrating wireframing into the software development lifecycle, teams can build better products more efficiently and with fewer costly revisions.